IWUGERMANY/DibsDataSourceCSV/README.md

    ```

 ## Further information

-For a detailed installation guide and further information on DIBS see the [wiki](https://github.com/IWUGERMANY/DibsCLI/wiki)
+For a detailed installation guide and further information on DIBS see the [wiki](https://github.com/IWUGERMANY/DibsCLI/wiki) and the [DIBS Project Page](https://iwugermany.github.io/dibs/).

+## How to cite
+Please cite the Dynamic ISO Building Simulator (DIBS) as defined [here](https://iwugermany.github.io/dibs/contri).

+## Legacy
+The current Dynamic ISO Building Simulator (DIBS) is a PyPI package implementation of the initial [DIBS implementation](https://github.com/IWUGERMANY/DIBS---Dynamic-ISO-Building-Simulator) by Julian Bischof, Simon Knoll and Michael Hörner.

 ## Contributing
 Contributions to this repository are welcome.
 If you find any bugs, have feature requests, or want to contribute
 enhancements, feel free to open an issue or submit a pull request.